 This will be cute, because it’s something you and mother can explore together.
 Natural wines typically contain fewer sulfites, which for many people can mean fewer headaches and less harsh hangovers.
-They also have such a nice juicy, dry, sediment-y taste that it’s almost hard to go back to any other wine when you’re looking for a very drinkable bottle.
+There’s also many styles and unique grapes that are celebrated in the natural wine community that embody a nice juicy, almost-sour candy taste.
+It’s almost hard to go back to any other wine when you’re looking for a very drinkable bottle.
 The natty wine folks at MYSA make so many of our round-ups/gifts guides for food lovers with their subscription selection, which includes thoughtful notes on food pairings for each bottle.

-You might see this light-up, LED uncorker and think, Is this really another electronic thing worth buying and stuffing in a drawer?
+You might see this light-up, LED corkscrew and think, Is this really another electronic thing worth buying and stuffing in a drawer?
 Well, Bret, it’s not for you.
-It’s for mamma.
+It’s for Mama.
 And she might be really damn sick of finagling out corks.
 As one reviewer wrote, “This is so great!
 No lining up, goes into the cork with [the] arrow down and pulls up with [the] arrow up button.
-Done”; another reviewer said “Fabulous wine bottle opener for those with arthritis.”
+Done.”
+Another reviewer said “Fabulous wine bottle opener for those with arthritis.”
 So not so trivial, after all.
-One charge lasts for 40 bottles, aaaand it’s over half-off at the moment.
+One charge lasts for 40 bottles—glug, glug.

 Your mom is Frasier Crane

-Does she like talking about Renata Tebaldi, and spitting–sorry, "tasting"–wine into large silver buckets?
-In Good Taste offers tasting flights in classy miniature bottles, and they’ve curated a Mother’s Day flight with eight wines from all along the California coast, and sprinkled in snacks, a bath bomb, and a brightening face mask.
+Does she like talking about Renata Tebaldi, and spitting—sorry, "tasting"—wine into large silver buckets?
+In Good Taste offers tasting flights in classy miniature bottles, and they’ve curated a Mother’s Day “bouquet” with a dozen rosés (get it?) from all over the world.

 The lighter-than-air wine bag